imranmollajoy/imranmollajoy.github.io/content/post/create-horizontal-scroll-section-html-css-js/index.md

 }

 ```
-Nice.
-Now open the index.html in your browser.
-You can see the result.
-The section is horizontal, and the contents are overflowing which are hidden.
+Great!
+Now, open the index.html file in your web browser to see the result.
+You'll notice that the section is horizontal and that the contents are overflowing and hidden.

 ### Adding scroll functionality
 But you can't scroll to view rest of them.
 This is where we need a little bit of javascript.
-Open index.js and add the following...
+Open the index.js file and add the following code

 ```javascript
 // get all classes .horizontal-section, assign it to const hSection